csc301-fall-2019/team-project-chalmer-s-cards/d3/README.final.md

 Our software don't depend on a single pre-trained model.
 Client can select different models (caffemodel for OpenCV framework and protobuf for Tensorflow) and have our software utilize.
 It also supports two object detection frameworks: client can choose between using OpenCV to perform a forward pass on the model and using Tensorflow.
 This gives client better flexibility when access to appropriate models is limited.

+***Performance***
+With the default models our software uses, it is lightweight and fast.
+MobileNet is designed to be run on resource-limited mobile devices.
+In our expeirence, when processing RTSP streams, our model yields 29-31+ FPS (which is very close to being sufficient for real-time processing) when using the OpenCV for detection and 15+ FPS when using Tensorflow for detection.

 ## Demo
 MobileNet tracking test: note that this is not an ideal environment.